sictweb/bti425-2020/notes/angular-components-intro.md

 ng generate component foo --flat -S
 # You can use abbreviations too...
 # ng g c foo --flat -S

+# If your ng version is 9 or later, omit -S...
+# ng g c foo --flat
 ```

 > **Note:**